yuriy128/NSURLConnection-SelfSigned/README.md

 NSURLConnection-SelfSigned
 ==========================

-A category on NSURLConnection that allows making an async request that accepts all https certificates.
+A category on NSURLConnection that allows making async requests that accept all https certificates.

 Sample usage: